teozoia/CHIP9/README.md

 ...
 ```

 ### Input/Output

-_CHIP9_ processor have some I/O peripheral and method to comunicate to them:
+The _CHIP9_'s input/output peripherals are:

-* **Output** text screen that can handle ASCII characters and according to the manual it should be used only for debbugging purpose.
+* **Output** text screen that can handle ASCII characters (according to the manual it should be used only for debbugging purpose).
-* **Output** grapich display capabilities with a pixels screen 128x64.
+* **Output** grapich display with a pixels screen of 128x64 @60Hz.
 * **Input** joystick with direction-pad that uses memory mapped I/O to comunicate with the CPU.

-The processor has full Serial I/O capabilities, the ISA indicate a couple of instructions dedicated to Serial I/O: `SIN` that takes the 8-bit value in the console input and store it into `A` register and `SOUT` that print in the console the content of register `A` interpreted as _ASCII_ value.
+The processor has full Serial I/O capabilities, the ISA defines 2 instructions dedicated to Serial I/O: `SIN` that takes the 8-bit value in the console input and stores it into `A` register and `SOUT` that print in the console the content of register `A` interpreted as ASCII value.

-There is also another way to comunicate with external world: the grapichal display.
-The processor's ISA indicate two instructions: `CLRSCR` that turn every pixel on the screen to a lower state (switched off) and the `DRAW` instruction that print the content of register `A` on the screen at the signed X coordinate stored in register `C` and at the signed Y coordinate stored in register `B`.
+There is also another way to communicate with external world: the graphical display.
+The processor's ISA indicates two instructions: `CLRSCR` that turn every pixel on the screen to a lower state (switched off) and the `DRAW` instruction that print the content of register `A` on the screen at the signed X coordinate stored in register `C` and at the signed Y coordinate stored in register `B`.

-The only way to give input to the _CHIP9_ processor is trought the joystick, as said before it's composed by arrows  `←` `→` `↓` `↑` and `A`, `B`, `START` and `SELECT` buttons.
-By following the manual, when the user press a button a special byte is set in memory; this technique that act directly on memory fixed location is called _MMIO_ (memory mapped input/output), the memory address that the CPU finds this information is `0xF000`.
+The only way to give input to the _CHIP9_ processor is through the joystick, as said before it's composed by arrows  `←` `→` `↓` `↑` and `A`, `B`, `START` and `SELECT` buttons.
+By following the manual, when the user press a button a special byte is set in memory; this technique that acts directly on memory fixed location is called _MMIO_ (memory mapped input/output), the memory address that the CPU finds this information is `0xF000`.
 The program that is being executed may read from this byte in order to get input information.
 Each bit in this byte is set only when the corresponding button is being pressed.
 Otherwise, the bit will be `0`.

 |  7   |  6   |  5   |  4   |  3   |  2   |    1     |    0    |
 | :--: | :--: | :--: | :--: | :--: | :--: | :------: | :-----: |